11 Ways to Jump Start Your Creativity04 Aug, 20169 minutes

 - I feel like I am doing well at…

 - I feel like I work best when…

 2) Take a creative course.

 Sometimes you need some structure in your life, if this is you then maybe take some time out to go on a creativity course.
 This could be anything from taking an art class, to learning an instrument, whatever you do it will get you thinking from a different perspective and you could discover a hidden talent.

-What’s more you’ll meet new people who can inspire you and help you develop your new found creativity by sharing your ideas with them.
-Workshop settings allow the chance to have you say and get the opinion and guidance to help give you a fresh understanding on your perception.
+What’s more you’ll meet new people who can inspire you and help you develop your newfound creativity by sharing your ideas with them.
+Workshop settings allow the chance to have your say and get the opinion and guidance to help give you a fresh understanding of your perception.